AI simulation exercises that build confidence

 Key takeaways

-• Employee confidence is the real adoption barrier - Research shows 63% of workers barely use AI, not because of capability but because of fear
+- Employee confidence is the real adoption barrier - Research shows 63% of workers barely use AI, yet those with AI skills earn 56% wage premiums

 Your team sits through another AI training session.
 Slide after slide shows perfect examples.
 Clean data.
 Flawless outputs.
 Everything works exactly as designed.